-At least a grade 7 in another Modern Foreign Language at GCSE.
-A commitment to an additional course taught after school.
+At least a grade 7 in a Modern Foreign Language at GCSE.
+A commitment to an additional course taught for 90 minutes once a week after school.

 The course is based on the Oxford Latin books which tell the story of Horace, a famous Roman poet, who lived during one of the most exciting periods of history.
 The story is told in Latin so that you quickly learn to read the language.
+There is no speaking involved; we read, translate and develop an understanding of grammar.